GitterDoneScott/AIPrompts/travel discovery.md

 - Search travel blogs, Google reviews, tourism sites for locations.
 - Include any must see destinations
 - Filter and Rank the locations prioritize higher number of Google reviews.
+- Find things that locals most miss when they move away

 # OUTPUT INSTRUCTIONS